 Help For PCOS And Weight Gain

 Insulin is the key that opens the door and allows the sugar to transit from outside the cells to the inside.
-Weight gain can be associated with additional weight gain.
-Many patients suffering from PCOS ask us how to get help for PCOS and weight gain?
 Excess fat cells drive insulin resistance (where the cells don’t react to the presence of insulin and act as if they are starved).
-As a result of this insulin resistance, insulin resistance increases.
+As a result of this insulin resistance, insulin resistance continues to increase.
 Imagine, if the cells think they are starving, surely they send a message to the brain and body to ask for more food.
 Unfortunately, the release of more sugar (glucose) into the bloodstream, does not satiate the cells because they are resistant to insulin.
 Recall, the key that opens the door is not present and the cells don’t realize it.

 This insulin resistance drives hyperinsulinemia causing the pancreas to work harder and make more and maintain high levels of insulin – exhausting, literally.
 As a result, this elevated but ineffective insulin (the body is resistant) meanders around the body and affects other organs.
 It can raise available androgen (male hormone) levels (chin hair and hair loss) and almost paralyze normal ovulatory function (no periods).